Difference Between Freestanding and Built-In Refrigerators

 When remodeling your kitchen, you naturally want everything to look like it goes together.
 Where kitchens of the past were designed to highlight your appliances, the integrated kitchen is designed to blend your appliances in with your cabinetry for a more seamless appearance.
-I will occasionally come across a kitchen where I need to ask the owner where the refrigerator is hiding.
+Sometimes when I’m called to provide refrigerator repair, I will occasionally come across a kitchen where I need to ask the owner where they hid the fridge.
 When designing a modern kitchen, the first thing you should consider are the difference between a built-in refrigerator and freestanding.

 The most common fridge design is the freestanding refrigerator.
 This will have the machine compartment, this contains the compressor motor, refrigerant condensing coil and fan motor, etc., located in the rear of the cabinet.
 It is not physically attached when installed, and typically has wheels on the bottom to aid in moving forward.
 Now, not all freestanding refrigerators and freezers have wheels, and some may have floor levelers that need to be retracted to allow wheels to touch the floor.

 - Price: Freestanding refrigerators are significantly less expensive than built-in refrigerators.
 Hint: Choosing a counter depth freestanding refrigerator is a great way to achieve the “built-in” effect without the big price tag.

 - Moveable: Most refrigerators can be moved with minimal effort.
 This is especially helpful when you’re a renter or plan to move in the next 10 years.
 You can move a freestanding refrigerator to your new home with little hassle.

 - Deeper: A full-depth freestanding fridge averages at 30-36” (which is deeper than a built-in or counter depth model).